ggandor/leap-spooky.nvim/README.md

 ## What are some fun things you can do with this?

-- delete/fold/comment/etc. paragraphs without leaving your position (`zfarp<leap>`).
+- Delete/fold/comment/etc. paragraphs without leaving your position (`zfarp<leap>`).
-- Clone text objects in the blink of an eye, even from another window, by turning on auto-paste after yanking (`yarp<leap>`).
+- Clone text objects in the blink of an eye, even from another window by turning on `paste_on_remote_yank` (`yaRp<leap>`).
 - Fix a typo with a short, atomic command sequence (`cimw<leap><correction>`).
 - Operate on distant lines: `drr<leap>`.
 - Use `count`: e.g. `y3rr<leap>` yanks 3 lines, just as `3yy` would do.